Early Mornin' Stoned Pimp: Release

 According to Kid Rock, who distributed the album himself, Early Morning Stoned Pimp sold 14,000 copies.
-The album was not offered for sale when Kid Rock's catalog became available on iTunes.
+The album was not offered for sale when his catalog became available on iTunes.

 Critical reception

 AllMusic, which did not review the album, gave it two and a half out of five stars.
 The Village Voice writer Chaz Kangas called the title track a "classic", writing, "The reason the track works so well is because Rock’s own love and incorporation of his musical references isn’t rooted in a nostalgia or a 'tribute,' but rather in his actively engaging the elements he finds compelling into a wholly new hodgepodge of his own invention."